 At my suggestion, the club enthusiastically formed what today might be called a quality assurance team: They recruited what were perceived to be happy, stable couples to complete the test questionnaires, filled out questionnaires of their own, created dummy questionnaires for fictional clients, entered the data, and ran the analysis program in hopes that the generated matches would prominently feature the real-world couples.
 Based on the resulting matches and on follow-up conversations (i.e. post-mortems) with the lovebirds, they'd then modify the questions and/or their weighted-values and repeat the process.

 In essence, they implemented their own tweak/test/debug cycles to keep improving the service, at least as well as they could in light of their limited and subjective test data.
-Hey, we were just a bunch of high-school kids using pseudo-science to describe and predict the most mysterious of human-interactions.
-In 1989.
-On a 64 kB, 8-bit machine running at 1.023 MHz.
+We were just a bunch of high-school kids using pseudo-science to describe and predict the most mysterious of human-interactions.
+In 1988.
+On a 64 KB, 8-bit machine running at 1.023 MHz.
 I think we did pretty well.

 L A U N C H A N D C A N C E L L A T I O N

 By the end of January, we were pushing out questionnaires and pulling in cash.
-Students offered almost nothing but encouraging comments, and the limited but impassioned dissension only stoked interest in our activities. and their anticipation was even higher than we'd dreamed.
-The feedback even spurred us to add a premium feature (more money!) that would provide match results against a specific student who didn't already appear in a client's best-match list.
-It was simply exhilarating, and it lasted about two days.
+Students offered almost nothing but encouraging comments, and the limited but impassioned dissension only stoked interest in our activities.
+Anticipation was even higher than we'd dreamed.
+The feedback spurred us to add a premium feature (more money!) that would provide match results against a specific student who didn't already appear in a client's best-match list.
+The fervor was simply exhilarating, and it lasted about two days.

-That's when the club president and I were unexpectedly summoned by the principal.
-The school newspaper had just published a brief story covering our efforts, which we considered a terrific piece of well-timed publicity.
-(It included some errant details, but that happens to me every time I'm interviewed for any story.)
-Unfortunately, the moment a copy hit the principal's desk, he spewed coffee through both nostrils and hit the roof.
-We were ordered to cancel our fundraiser and issue immediate refunds.
-He claimed his head was swimming with visions of the livid, litigious parents he'd be facing the instant one of our matched-couples went down in tearful flames, and was adamant that allowing us to proceed would be akin to school-sponsorship.
+That's when the club president and I were summoned by the principal.
+The school newspaper had just published a brief story covering our efforts, which we considered a terrific piece of flawlessly-timed publicity.
+(It included some errant details, but that happens to me every. stinking. time I'm interviewed for any reason.)
+Unfortunately, the moment a copy hit the principal's desk, he apparently spewed coffee through both nostrils and hit the roof.
+We were ordered to cancel our fundraiser and issue immediate refunds, as his head swam in visions of livid, litigious parents beating down his office doors the instant one of our matched-couples went down in tearful, hurtful flames.
+He was quite adamant that allowing us to proceed would be akin to school-sponsorship, and he was offering to us whatever the opposite of sponsorship is.

 P O S T - M O R T E M

-In hindsight, we should've launched off-grounds and without school resources.
+In hindsight, we perhaps could've continued our efforts off-grounds and without further school resources: I can recall neither why we didn't nor wheter the suggestion was even made.
 As it was, we spent much of the remainder of the semester explaining, ad nauseam, why our service never emerged as promised.
+My first commercial project ended up being my first vaporware.

-I regret that our ambitious match-making service was forcefully-aborted.
-(I confess: I was bitter for a time.)
-I would've loved to have seen the roller-coaster reactions and colorful fallout when our system was run against 800+ teenagers who spend five days a week together.
+As silly as it is, I'm still a little bitter that our ambitions were forcefully-aborted.
+Can you imagine the roller-coaster reactions and colorful fallout when our system was run against 800+ hormone-ravaged, angst-filled teenagers who spend five to seven days a week together?
 Fireworks pretty!
 Still, the entire experience was extraordinary fun, and I'd relish the opportunity to help create another product with a similar gee-whiz factor.
-Somehow, I doubt working for adult-based eHarmony in 2016 would bring the same delight as helping hormone-jacked teens pair-off in 1988.
-Heck, if I'd had more foresight, my physical-science-club-friends and I might BE eHarmony.
-Then again, I would've robbed the world of all those Neil Clark Warren commercials.
-He seems such a nice guy. :)
+Somehow, I doubt working at eHarmony could bring the same delight.
+Worse, if I'd more foresight, my friends and I might BE eHarmony.
+Opportunity squandered.:-(

 While this is certainly one of the most unexciting projects imaginable, I've never hacked anything else in quite the same way, so I thought it worthy of inclusion.

-In the late '90s, my wife volunteered and worked at what was then known as Life House Care Center for Women.
-Of course, that meant that I was the resident IT guy, handling all the usual hardware issues and tasked with troubleshooting every access violation and blue screen of death; and back in the Windows 95 days — as I'm sure you'll all remember — there was no shortage of either.
+In the late '90s, my wife volunteered at a local pregnancy center in our college town.
+Of course, doing so auto-tagged me as the resident IT guy, tasked with handling all the usual hardware issues and solving every indecipherable access violation and blue screen of death.
+As this was during the reign of Windows 95, there was a shortage of neither.

 D E V E L O P M E N T

-Life House was using a client-tracking program named — oddly enough — ClientTrack.
-They were perfectly happy with this program, but there was still a great deal of data in an older piece of software that they never had the time or impetus to re-key into ClientTrack.
-Since LifeHouse had many repeat clients, it made sense to merge the two.
+The center was using a client-tracking program, aptly named ClientTrack.
+Everyone was perfectly happy with this program, but there was still a great deal of data in an older piece of software that they never found time to re-key into ClientTrack.
+Since the center served many repeat clients, it made sense to integrate this data.

-My first thought was to use a hex editor to identify the older program's storage scheme, as I'd previously done in so many similar situations.
-However, after taking a quick peek, it was obvious that untangling the knots in that overly-convoluted and purposely-cryptic layout would be anything but a simple matter.
+My first thought was to use a hex editor to identify the older program's storage scheme, as I'd previously done in similar situations.
+However, it soon became obvious that untangling the knots in the overly-convoluted and purposely-cryptic layout would stretch my sanity.
 (Did I mention I wasn't getting paid for this?)
 No, this task called for a different approach.

-The program was DOS-based and used fixed-boundary fields, so theoretically, I could screen-scrape records from display memory and copy them to ClientTrack.
-(Thankfully, ClientTrack's creators weren't compelled to obfuscate their data scheme to oblivion.)
-Since the program that would do this would lie between the two client-tracking apps, "Intercession" seemed as apt a name as any.
-(Why I bothered to name a one-time-use/for-my-eyes-only program in the first place is a question for my psychoanalyst.
-I name everything I create.)
+The old program was DOS-based and used fixed field sizes, so theoretically, I could screen-scrape records from display memory and append or merge it to ClientTrack's database.
+(Thankfully, ClientTrack's creators weren't compelled to obfuscate their data scheme to oblivion as their counterparts apparently were.)
+Since my data-scraper would live between the two client-tracking apps, "Intercession" seemed as apt a name as any.
+(Why I even bothered to name a throwaway program is a question for my psychoanalyst, but the fact is, I name everything I create.)

-Fortunately, when in "browse" mode, the user could scroll through every record in the old database using the CTRL + CRSR_DN key-combo, and through every tab within the record using the CTRL + CRSR_RT combo.
-So, I employed the old-as-silicon technique of stuffing the keyboard buffer along with a timed delay before I scraped each tab from display memory.
+Fortunately, when in the old program's "browse" mode, the user could scroll through records using CTRL + CRSR_DN, and through record subsections using CTRL + CRSR_RT.
+So, I employed the old-as-silicon technique of stuffing the keyboard buffer followed by a time-delay before each screen-scrape, and Shazam!

 P O S T - M O R T E M

-There was some trial-and-error regarding the timer setting, and a few false starts from incorrect character counts, but once I worked through those issues, Intercession was able to unify all data.
-Happy times.
+There was some trial-and-error regarding the timer duration, and a few false starts from incorrect character counts, but once I worked through those issues, Intercession was able to unify all data.
+Insanity postponed.

 D E V E L O P M E N T

-Phase one was a straight-forward database application that tracked player contact information, US Chess Federation membership details, official ratings, and club dues.
-It also plotted player-rating trend charts.
+Phase one was a straight-forward database application that tracked player contact information, United States Chess Federation membership details, official ratings, club dues, and the like.

-Usually, only game results were entered, but game scores could be recorded by the software and replayed via code that used Commodore character graphics for the board and a partially-redefined character set for the units.
-Game results were compiled into the "career record" displayed as an enhancement to the player profiles implemented in the first development phase, as well as used for various performance-analysis functions that were added over the life of the program.
-All pools, brackets, standings, and other data could be printed for public posting, either with or without the character graphics that made up tables and bracket lines.
-(Letter-quality printers weren't able to produce graphics, so they were only included if printing to a dot-matrix printer or plotter.)
+Usually, only game results were entered, but complete game scores (including the complete move sequence) could be recorded for later replay.
+The replay code used Commodore character graphics for the board and a partially-redefined custom character set for the units.
+Game results were compiled into players' "career records" and used for various performance-analysis functions added over the life of the program.
+All pools, brackets, standings, and other data could be printed for public posting, either with or without the character graphics comprising tables and pairings.
+(Letter-quality printers weren't able to produce graphics, so they were included only if printing to a dot-matrix printer or plotter.)

 P O S T - M O R T E M